The dispersion time of random walks on finite graphs: Coupling and Stochastic Domination

-\begin{proof} Continuing the discussion after the proof of Theorem \ref{thm:UtP} one important distinction between the discrete Parallel and continuous Uniform processes is that the dispersion time in the latter is measured by the true time for the longest walk to settle with respect to some external clock and not purely by the length of the longest row.
-Consider $\mathbf{PtU}_C$, the continuous-time version of Algorithm \eqref{PtU} described in the previous paragraph, and apply this to a Parallel array $L$.
-Say a Cut \& Paste transform is applied to row $i$ at a cell containing $v$ and the remainder of this row is pasted onto row $j$.
-Although row $j$ may have contained less cells before the paste than the amount steps taken by $i$ to reach $v$, the amount of time (with respect to the clock) it takes particle $j$ to reach $v$ must be at least as long as the time for particle $i$ to reach $v$ (otherwise the Cut \& Paste would not have been applied).
-Recall that when a Cut \& Paste is applied in this setting it is not just the cells which get transferred but also the ordering in the timing array $T$.
-Thus if $l$ is the length of the longest row of $L$ then the length of time for the last particle to settle in $\ptu_C(L)$ stochastically dominates the sum of $l$ exponential random variables of mean $1$.
-Standard concentration inequalities show that $\tau_{c-unif}^v(G)>l(1-o(1))$ w.p. $1-o(1)$ provided $n^{\alpha}< l$.
+For the lower bound take one row from $L$ of the maximum length $\rho_*$ (assume the label of this row is $i$) and consider the action of $\mathbf{PtU}_C$ on the cells in this row.
+If no cut is made during the running of $\mathbf{PtU}_C(L)$ then the length of $i$ stochastically dominates an $\Erl{\rho_*}{1} $ random variable.
+Suppose that a Cut \& Paste transform is applied to $i$ at a cell containing vertex $v$ and the remainder of this row is pasted onto row $j$.
+Although row $j$ may have contained less cells before $v$ than the number of steps taken by row $i$ to reach $v$, the amount of time (with respect to the clock) it takes particle $j$ to reach $v$ must be at least as long as the time for particle $i$ to reach $v$ (otherwise the Cut \& Paste would not have been applied).
+Thus conditional on this Cut \& Paste the length of row $j$ stochastically dominates an $\Erl{\rho_*}{1}$ random variable.
+Now, as in Theorem \ref{c-seq}, by Lemma \ref{Erlconc} \eqref{itmerl}.
+The lower bounds for \eqref{itm:cu1} and \eqref{itm:cu2} follow since in both cases $\ell =\Omega( \log n )$. \end{proof}

-For the upper bound, let $C>0$ and consider time $l+\sqrt{Cl \log l}$, then w.p. $1-n\cdot l^{-\Omega(C)} \geq 1-n^{-\Omega(C)}$ all rows have been read at least $l$ times.
-This means that by this time each particle has had the chance to take at least $l$ steps w.h.p., provided it did not settle before this time.
-Observe that the Copy \& Paste transform cannot increase row length (in terms of cells, not time) otherwise the cut location would occur after the paste location in parallel order contradicting the fact $L$ was a parallel array.
-Thus since the maximum length of a row is $l$ all particles must be settled by time $l+\sqrt{Cl \log l}$.
-This proves that $\tau_{c-unif}^v(G)\leq l + \sqrt{Cl \log l}$ with probability at least $1-n^{-\Omega(C)}$.
-To show the result in expectation, note that $\Ex{\tau_{par}^v(G)} = O(n^3\log n)$, then as long as we choose $C$ large enough, we have

-Taking expectation over $L$ (which is equivalent to take expectation over the Parallel-IDLA process) we obtain the result.